YanWittmann/launch-anything/readme.md

 by right-clicking the tray icon in your dock and selecting `Settings`.
 There, in the `Settings & Help` tab, you can change the activation key by clicking on the `activationKey` button.

+Important: These documents represent the state of the latest snapshot of the LaunchAnything bar.

 ## Build it yourself

 You will need to download maven and git to build this application.
 Then, run these commands: